 Data fields are defined for each resource type in a way similar to the field definition for ticket data (ticket fields) and customer data (customer fields).
 Data fields are called resource fields and are always managed in groups which are called resource field groups.
-The set-up of the data model for the Resource Pool, i.e., the resource model, is explained in detail in section <a href="Model-Empty Comparison of Comparison of
+The set-up of the data model for the Resource Pool, i.e., the resource model, is explained in detail in section CM/Resource Pool - Setting Up the Basic Resource Model.